6" x 9" trim size

 Business & Self-Help

-6" × 9" is the industry standard for business books, productivity guides, and self-help titles.
+6" x 9" is the industry standard for business books, productivity guides, and self-help titles.
+Atomic Habits, Deep Work, Never Split the Difference, The 4-Hour Workweek - all at 6" x 9".
 Readers associate this size with authoritative non-fiction.

 Memoirs & Biography

-Narrative non-fiction — memoirs, biography, and true crime — reads naturally at 6" × 9".
+Narrative non-fiction - memoirs (Educated, When Breath Becomes Air), biography, and true crime (Killers of the Flower Moon) - reads naturally at 6" x 9".
 The page area supports longer passages without feeling cramped.

 How-To & Reference